Learn about Loggerhead Turtles

-Next you’ll want to walk or bike down the Allee of the Oaks.
-This is the path that the Vanderhorsts used to reach the beach – it is a straight path that leads from the Vanderhorst House, through the Kiawah Island woods, to the beach – be sure to stop and read the plaque that tells you more about it.
+Walk or bike down the Allee of the Oaks.
+This is the path that the Vanderhorsts used to reach the beach – it is a straight path that leads from the Vanderhorst Mansion, through the woods, to the beach – be sure to stop and read the plaque that tells you more about it.

 View Egret’s Nesting Ground (Rookery)

-This is a terrific place to watch the Egrets roost – there are normally several dozen of the graceful white bird perched in the trees right over the lagoon.
-Located at the west end of Sea Marsh Drive – check your villa map for location.
+This is a terrific place to watch the Egrets roost – there are normally several dozen of the graceful white birds perched in the trees right over the lagoon.
+Located at the west end of Sea Marsh Drive.

 These dinners are held at Mingo Point every week during the summer.
-They normally have an oyster roast, BBQ, rice, tea – and all the fixin’s for a wonderful Lowcountry cookout.
-Mingo Point is located just between the Kiawah Island bridge and the first guard house.
+There’s an oyster roast, BBQ and all the fixin’s for a wonderful Lowcountry cookout.
+Mingo Point is located between the Kiawah Island bridge and the first guard house.
 It is a very special place to enjoy the sunset and dance to the live music.
 Even the kids have a great time at Mingo Point!

 A fun way to tour the island – from the water!
 During the summer, you can join the group and Kayak the Marsh Creek.
 Family kayaking is also offered.